ava-labs/avalanchego/network/README.md

 To optimize bandwidth, each node tracks the most recent IPs of validators.
 The validator's nodeID and timestamp are inserted into a bloom filter which is used to select only necessary IPs to gossip.

-To prevent the bloom filter from having too many false positives, the number of entries a validator is allowed to have in the bloom filter is capped.
-Periodically, a new bloom filter is generated.
+As the number of entries increases in the bloom filter, the probability of a false positive increases.
+False positives can cause recent IPs not to be gossiped when they otherwise should be, slowing down the rate of `PeerList` gossip.
+To prevent the bloom filter from having too many false positives, a new bloom filter is periodically generated and the number of entries a validator is allowed to have in the bloom filter is capped.
 Generating the new bloom filter both removes stale entries and modifies the hash functions to avoid persistent hash collisions.

 A node follows the following steps for of `PeerList` gossip: